hpcaitech/CachedEmbedding/README.md

 with **Freqency-Aware Cache Embedding** method from [ColossalAI](https://github.com/hpcaitech/ColossalAI).
 The FreqAwareCache Embedding use a [software cache approach](https://colossalai.readthedocs.io/en/latest/colossalai/colossalai.nn.parallel.layers.html) to dynamically manage the extremely large embedding table in the CPU and GPU memory space.
 It can also leverage the id's frequency statistics of the target dataset to reduce CPU-GPU communication volume.
-For example, this repo can train DLRM model including a **91.10 GB** embedding table on Criteo 1TB dataset using just **3.75 GB** max CUDA memory allocated on a single GPU!!
+For example, this repo can train DLRM model including a **91.10 GB** embedding table on Criteo 1TB dataset allocating just **3.75 GB** CUDA memory  on a single GPU!

-Despite the additional cache indexing and CPU-GPU overhead, the overall performance of our system drops very little compared to the torchrec.
+Despite the extra cache indexing and CPU-GPU overhead, the end-to-end performance of our system drops very little compared to the torchrec.
 However, torchrec usually requires an order of magnitude more CUDA memory requirements.
 Also, our software cache is implemented using pytorch without any customized C++/CUDA kernels, and developers can customize or optimize it according to their needs.